FCBGP/fcbgp-protocol/draft-wang-sidrops-fcbgp-protocol.md

 Finally, as discussed above, an AS confederation MAY optionally decide that its members will not verify digital signatures added by members.
 In such a confederation, when an FC-BGP speaker runs the algorithm in {{validation-steps}}, the FC-BGP speaker, during the process of signature verifications, first checks whether the Confed_Segment flag in an FC segment is set to 1.
 If the flag is set to 1, the FC-BGP speaker skips the verification for the corresponding signature and immediately moves on to the next FC segment.
 It is an error when an FC-BGP speaker receives, from a neighbor who is not in the same AS confederation, an FC-BGP UPDATE message containing a Confed_Segment flag set to 1.

+## Processing Instructions for BGP Route Leak Prevention

+BGP routing system suffers lots of vulnerabilities.
+The systemic vulnerability of the BGP routing system is known as "route leaks" {{RFC7908}}.
+There are 6 types of route leaks defined in {{RFC7908}}.

+{{RFC9234}} can detect and prevent BGP route leaks by adding a new BGP OPEN Role capability and OTC transitive path attribute.
+However, it may be forged.

+When using BGP route leak prevention with FC-BGP, it SHOULD tell the neighbor its BGP Role as {{Section 4. of RFC9234}}.
+If the peer's role is Customer, Peer, or RS-Client, the Flags-OTC SHOULD be set to 1.
+Then, the route SHOULD subsequently go only to the Customers.

 # Processing a Received FC-BGP UPDATE Message

 ## Overview